rootpasss/Klondike/README.md

 -------------------

-The source code has been built and structured using Ant following the MVC design pattern, so to recompile it, go to the root directory and just run `ant` to obtain the Jar file directly.
+The source code has been built and structured using Ant following the MVC design pattern, so to recompile it, go to the root directory and just run `ant` to obtain the Jar file directly;
+that resulting .jar will be present in the `build` folder.